 3. Limestone Cave at Koh Sawang Yai

 The next stop is a really cool limestone cave with stalagmites.
 I don’t have good photos because it was too dark, but I thought this was a really cool one to visit.

 Our guide Palm informed us that this cave provided a much-needed respite for fishermen while riding out the storm during monsoon season.
 To get inside, you’ll have to climb up bamboo stairs from your boat, then into a small opening that leads you inside the cave.
-Don’t let the size of the entrance fool you – the cave inside is actually very large.
-You’ll see large limestone formations of stalactites and stalagmites that have been forming for thousands of years.
+Don’t let the size of the entrance fool you – the cave inside is actually enormous.
+You’ll see large limestone formations of stalactites and stalagmites forming for thousands of years.

 Heads up though, it’s VERY hot inside the cave and the air is stagnant, so if you are claustrophobic or if you get lightheaded, please exit the cave immediately.

 Our next stop was canoeing at Koh Hong.
 But don’t worry if you don’t feel like sweating it out and canoeing – I certainly didn’t, given that I visited during one of the hottest months of Thailand.
 But, you don’t have to do the canoeing yourself!
 There are already men lined up with boats and they will take you to all the great spots, all you have to do is lie back and relax!

 It was a very peaceful ride.
 Our boat rower was a very quiet guy who took the time to point out rock formations that resembles shapes – like a buddha head, a heart shape, etc. I didn’t have much expectation of the canoeing, but it was actually my second favorite stop after Samet Nangshe.